 Can your dental or oral health affect your overall well being?
 Well to state it simply, YES.
 Dental health is essential to overall health and well-being at every stage of life.
 Good oral and dental hygiene helps to prevent tooth decay, gum disease and bad breath.
 In contrast to this, poor oral hygiene increases the risk of systemic diseases such as cardiovascular diseases, low birth weight, bacterial pneumonia, diabetes, thyroid, AIDS, blood disorders.
 These diseases can lower the body resistance to infection making periodontal diseases more severe.

 Bacteria in the mouth causes infection in other parts of the body.
-Poor oral health can lead to risk for heart diseases.
+Poor oral health can lead to risk for heart and gum diseases.
 Inflamed gums causes periodontal diseases wherein the bacteria can get into the arteries causing the arteries to dental health build up plaque and harden.
 This can lead to heart attacks, stroke, poorly controlled diabetes and pre-term labour.
 Poor or fair oral hygiene can develop an oral infection with human papilloma virus which can eventually lead to cancer.

-Role of Dental Health on Overall Health
+Role of Dental and Overall Health

 Oral health is one of the important aspects for the overall well being of a person.
 Poor oral health is common in parkinsons patient.
 Symptoms include increased prevalence of gingivitis, dental caries, periodontal diseases, xerostomia, orofacial pain, burning mouth syndrome.
+Dental hygiene is important to keep diseases at bay.

 Diabetes and gum disease affect one another.
 Gum diseases intensify because the complications associated with diabetes by increasing blood sugar level.
 People with diabetes face greater risks of developing oral infections and gum diseases than to those who dont diabetes.
 Tooth decay, dry mouth, gum disease, fungal infections, lesions in the mouth, taste impairment, infection and delayed healing, some common oral health problems associated with diabetes.